rioak/Predicting-Recipe-Trends/README.md

 |        45 |      326.6 |               9 |   2008 |         7 |                3 |
 |        45 |      577.7 |               9 |   2008 |        11 |                5 |
 |        25 |      386.9 |               9 |   2008 |         8 |                5 |

 ---

 ## Baseline Model

 To create a baseline model that we could compare other models against, we developed a linear regression model to predict the number of steps (n_steps) for recipes using two features: the year the recipe was released and the number of calories.
 Our model incorporates various components from the scikit-learn library to create a pipeline that performs preprocessing steps and fits a linear regression model.

 In terms of feature representation, we have identified two numerical key features in our model.
 The 'year released' feature is considered quantitative, while the 'calories' feature is also quantitative in nature.
 While time in of itself is usually considered a continuous variable, since we are building our model on strictly the year that these recipes were released instead of including days, minutes, or seconds, we are considering them as a discrete numerical variable.
 On the other hand, calories is a continuous variable, taking on forms within a certain range or interval, and they can have an infinite number of possible values between any two specific values.
-In addition, In the case of "calories," since calories can take on completely different forms depending on the kinds of foods a recipe is making, we decided to standardize calories for our model to ensure consistency.
+Additonally, since calories can take on completely different values depending on the kinds of foods a recipe is making, we decided to standardize calories for our model to ensure consistency.

-Moving on to the performance of our model, the provided results indicate a train score of 0.02566655266310225 and a test score of 0.0282273280524431.
-As a group, we consider these scores to be very low and close in value, ultimately a "bad" model.
+Moving on to the performance of our model, the provided results indicate a train score of 0.02566655266310225 and a test score of 0.0282273280524431 (testing set represents 20% of the data).
+Ultimately, we consider these scores to be very low and both close in value regardless of testing or training sets, and we do not think this baseline model is "good".
 This suggests that our current model is not performing well in capturing the variability in the target variable (n_steps) based on the given features.
-We understand that further evaluation and improvement efforts are required to enhance the predictive capabilities of our model.

 ---